Inspector Rex: Notable fans

 German priest and choirmaster Georg Ratzinger, when asked if he ever watched television at the Vatican with his brother Pope Benedict XVI, stated that the brothers would watch Inspector Rex together, and were friends with the owner of the titular German Shepherd.
 "We always used to watch [Inspector Rex], because we like dogs, too.
 We are well acquainted with Herr Helmut Brossmann, the owner of the German shepherd Rex, who plays the title role.
 He lives in the vicinity of Regensburg."

 Broadcasters

 Kommissar Rex has been shown in the following countries:

-Dubbing

 Home releases

 In Italy, the first 6 seasons were released on DVD, with only the Italian dub.
 The first two seasons were also released in Germany, again only with German audio.

 In Australia, Region 4 English-subtitled DVDs of Inspector Rex are currently available for the first sixteen seasons (labeled as fourteen in Australia; see Australian numbering).
 The Italian seasons of the show were released under the special title "Rex in Rome".

 On 10 October 2007, a special DVD, "Rex By Request" was released featuring the five favourite Kommissar Rex episodes as voted by fans.
 Also included is an interview with producer/writer Peter Hajek and an hour-long dog-training segment featuring Rex and his trainer Teresa Ann Miller.